kelvinhokk/cordova-plugin-localization-strings/README.md

 Typically, there are 2 main ways push notifications can be localised:

 -   your app saves your user's selected language on the server, and pushes a localised string in the push notification to your user.
--   your server pushes a key to the phone, and the app displays a localised version based on the key in the localization bundle, as determined from the user's phone OS's languauge.
+-   your server pushes a key to the phone, and the app displays a localised version based on the key in the localization bundle, as determined from the user's phone OS's language.

 This plugin helps in the latter approach.